 6).
 LinkedIn Written Recommendations

 Our credibility is earned through the verification of those we serve, as well as colleagues who can speak to our character and ability to deliver on our brand promise.
 On LinkedIn, your expertise and skills are validated in the form of recommendations that are written by those who have benefited from an association or engagement with you.
-The process of producing the recommendation has become more of a collaborative exercise.
+The process of producing the recommendation has become an exercise in collaboration.
 Many busy professionals need guidance (as well as several gentle reminders) to write it from the person making the request.

 Purchase decisions are increasingly made based on the information gleaned from the Internet.
 This holds true for people as well as the products they sell and services they provide.
 It is through the good words of others that we can truly build our brand.
 Thoughtful, well-composed recommendations give you social proof, which is crucial to doing business in today’s Digital Era.
 A strong recommendation dovetails the storytelling set forth in the topmost sections of the profile, while providing convincing evidence of your integrity and professionalism to those considering an engagement with you.